Groundswell Community Project 2025 Impact Report

 Mental health challenges are widespread — but access to care is not.

 Low-income women are twice as likely to report needing mental health services, yet nearly half never receive care.
+(KFF)

 Systemic barriers — including cost, stigma, and lack of culturally responsive care — prevent immigrant, minority, and marginalized women from accessing treatment.